Piero24/TSP_Optimization/.github/README.md

 ```sh
     .\TSP_Optimization -launcher Resource/Launcher/launcher.txt
 ```

+An example of the launcher file can be found at the following link: <a href="https://github.com/Piero24/TSP_Optimization/blob/main/.github/parameters.md">Laucher Example »</a>

 We remind you that a list of available parameters is present at the following link: <a href="https://github.com/Piero24/TSP_Optimization/blob/main/.github/parameters.md">Available Parameters »</a>